THE CURRY GUY

-Tom Kha Soup – Thai Chicken Soup Recipe
+Tom Kha Gai Soup – Thai Chicken Soup Recipe

 Looking for a creamy coconut Thai recipe?
-Look no further than this tom kha soup!
+Look no further than this Tom Kha Gai!

-Tom kha soup is a popular and mildly spiced coconut broth but it is the use of galangal that it gets its name.
-This famous Thai tom kha soup is on almost every Thai restaurant menu and for good reason… It tastes amazing.
+Tom kha gai is a popular and mildly spiced coconut broth but it is the use of galangal that it gets its name.
+This famous Thai tom kha gai is on almost every Thai restaurant menu and for good reason… It tastes amazing.

-I would like to take a minute to explain what tom kha gai means so that you can better understand what you are ordering at Thai restaurants and also making at home.
+I would like to take a minute to explain what tom kha gai means so that you can better understand what you are ordering at Thai restaurants and what you’re making at home.
 I do hope you decide to make this tom kha soup at home.

 It is just as good if not better than the tom kha gai soups I have eaten out.

-‘Kha’ means ‘galangal’ in Thai which is a lot like ginger but the two really shouldn’t be substituted for each other.
+‘Kha’ means ‘galangal’ in Thai which is a lot like ginger.
+Galangal and ginger really shouldn’t be substituted for each other though as they do taste different.
 They both have their own distinctive flavours.

 I also explain the name of that soup in my recipe here.